-- to allow a traveller to stay in the commercial accommodation where a meeting, conference or seminar they are attending is being held; - to allow a traveller who is traveling with the Minister to stay in the same commercial accommodation as that Minister if they are entitled to a higher standard of accommodation.
+- to allow a traveller to stay in the commercial accommodation where a meeting, conference or seminar they are attending is being held; - to allow a traveller who is traveling with a Minister to stay in the same commercial accommodation as the Minister, if the Minster is entitled to a higher standard of accommodation.

-12 Meals
+Meals

-12.1 If a traveller is absent from their home base for more than ten hours while on official travel, the employer will reimburse actual, reasonable expenses for meals up to the amounts set out in the relevant Australian Taxation Office Determinations.
+9.13 If a traveller is absent from their home base for more than ten hours while on official travel, the employer will reimburse actual, reasonable expenses for meals up to the amounts set out in the relevant Australian Taxation Office Determinations.

-13 Incidental expenses
+Incidental expenses

-- 13.1 The employer will reimburse all reasonable and legitimate expenses directly related to official travel up to the amounts set out in the relevant Australian Taxation Office Determinations, including - a) taxi, ridesharing service (such as uber) or bus fares to or from an airport; and

-- b) taxi, ridesharing service (such as uber) and public transport costs at a temporary location; and - c) airport taxes or charges.
+- 9.14 The employer will reimburse all reasonable expenses and legitimate expenses directly related to official travel up to the amounts set out in the relevant Australian Taxation Office Determinations, including: - a) taxi, ridesharing (such as uber) or bus fares to or from an airport; and - b) taxi, ridesharing service (such as uber) and public transport costs at a temporary location; and - c) airport taxes or charges.

-14 Frequent Flyer Program
+10 Frequent Flyer points

-14.1 Frequent flyer points cannot be accrued or used by a traveller as a result of travel and accommodation paid for by the employer for official travel.
+10.1 Frequent flyer points cannot be accrued or used by a traveller as a result of travel and accommodation paid for by the employer for official travel.

-15 Incidental travel in conjunction with official travel
+11 Incidental travel in conjunction with official travel

-- 15.1 Authorised travellers wishing to take personal leave during, or at the conclusion of official travel should obtain the appropriate prior approval consistent with the agreed travel arrangements. - 15.2 Travellers may combine incidental personal travel with official travel, provided there is no additional cost to the Territory.
+- 11.1 Authorised travellers wishing to take personal leave during, or at the conclusion of official travel should obtain the appropriate prior approval consistent with the agreed travel arrangements. - 11.2 Travellers may combine incidental personal travel with official travel, provided there is no additional cost to the Territory.
 Expenses incurred during leave are at the traveller's own cost.
-If the period of such incidental travel is greater than 40% of the period of official travel, a pro rata contribution must be made to the overall cost of the travel. - 15.3 If insurance has been obtained for official travel at official expense, such insurance must not cover the traveller for the duration of the personal leave.
+If the period of such incidental travel is greater than 40% of the period of official travel, a pro rata contribution must be made to the overall cost of the travel. - 11.3 If insurance has been obtained for official travel at official expense, such insurance must not cover the traveller for the duration of the personal leave.

-16 Travel insurance
+12 Travel insurance

-- 16.1 Travel insurance decisions should be based on risk management principles and include factors such as the nature and destination of the trip. - 16.2 International travel will normally require travel insurance. - 16.3 If necessary, the cost of travel insurance will be met as a reasonable work related expense by the Territory. - 16.4 All legitimate and reasonable work related claims will be covered by the Territory.
+- 12.1 Travel insurance decisions should be based on risk management principles and include factors such as the nature and destination of the trip. - 12.2 International travel will normally require travel insurance. - 12.3 If necessary, the cost of travel insurance will be met as a reasonable work related expense by the Territory. - 12.4 All legitimate and reasonable work related claims will be covered by the Territory.

-17 Definitions
+13 Definitions

-17.1 In this Determination:
+13.1 In this Determination: